U.S. Route 15 in Maryland: Frederick to Emmitsburg

-North of Mount St. Mary's University, US 15 meets the southern end of US 15 Business (S. Seton Avenue) at a superstreet intersection that also serves Old Frederick Road; U-turn ramps on either side of the intersection provide the missing movements.
+North of Mount St. Mary's University, US 15 meets the southern end of US 15 Business (US 15 Bus.; South Seton Avenue) at a superstreet intersection that also serves Old Frederick Road; U-turn ramps on either side of the intersection provide the missing movements.
 The highway crosses Toms Creek and Flat Run along the eastern side of the town of Emmitsburg before its interchange with MD 140 (Main Street); MD 140 is accessed via a pair of right-in/right-out interchanges with Emmit Gardens Drive, which is unsigned MD 904H on the northbound side of US 15 and MD 904F on the southbound side.
 North of MD 140, the southbound side of US 15 has a welcome center, the Mason and Dixon Discovery Center; the northbound side of the highway can access the welcome center via a U-turn ramp.
 US 15's last intersection in Maryland is with the northern end of US 15 Bus.
-(N. Seton Avenue) and Welty Road, which leads to Old Gettysburg Road; there is an unusual configuration on the southbound side: the right-out from northbound US 15 Bus. to southbound US 15 is about 450 feet south of the turn-in to US 15 Bus.; there is also no direct access from northbound US 15 Bus. to northbound US 15.
-North of the intersection, US 15 becomes a freeway that continues across the Pennsylvania state line as the U.S. Highway's bypass of Gettysburg.
+(North Seton Avenue) and Welty Road, which leads to Old Gettysburg Road; there is an unusual configuration on the southbound side: the right-out from northbound US 15 Bus. to southbound US 15 is about 450 feet south of the turn-in to US 15 Bus.; there is also no direct access from northbound US 15 Bus. to northbound US 15.
+North of the intersection, US 15 becomes a four-lane freeway that continues across the Pennsylvania state line as the U.S. Highway's bypass of Gettysburg.

 History

-When the U.S. Highway System was laid out in 1926, US 15 did not enter Maryland.
+When the U.S. Numbered Highway System was laid out in 1926, US 15 did not enter Maryland.
 US 240 followed US 15's current corridor from Frederick north to near Harrisburg.
 No U.S. Highway connected Frederick and Leesburg via Point of Rocks.
 By the end of 1927, US 240 was reduced to a Washington–Frederick highway and US 15 connected Point of Rocks and Emmitsburg via Frederick as it does today.